An ahead-of-time JavaScript compiler

 JS -> Wasm

-Porffor's WebAssembly output is 10-30x smaller and faster compared to existing JS -> Wasm projects as Porffor compiles JS instead of bundling an interpreter in the Wasm output.
+Porffor's WebAssembly output is 10-30x smaller and faster compared to existing JS -> Wasm projects as Porffor compiles JS instead of bundling an interpreter.

 JS as Wasm allows for sandboxed execution but suffers drastic performance losses: Porffor solves this, allowing for: